michaelehaile850/credit-risk-classification/Credit_Risk/README.md

 | **Weight Avg**| **0.99**  | **0.99**| **0.99** | 19384   |

-Test_Score is 99.25%
+## Result of The Study( bulleted )

+# Healthy Loan
+- Precision = 1.0
+- Recall    = 0.99

+# High Risk
+- Precision = 0.84
+- Recall    = 0.94

+# Test Score
+- Test score = 99.25%

 ## Summary

 The model perfoms exceptionally well in identifying healthy loans with nearly perfect precision and recall. in terms of high-risk-loans, while recall is high (meaning it catches most the high risk loans). percesion is somwhat low, which suggests that there are some false positives healthy-loans misclassified as high-risk.
 This could potentially lead to unnecessary checks or denial of loans which are actually safe, thus potentially impacting customer satisfaction negatively.

-Given these results, the model is highly effective and reliable, especically for it ability to flag high-risk loans, which is crucial to minimize the risk defaults.
+Given these results, the model is highly effective and reliable, especically for its ability to flag high-risk loans, which is crucial to minimize the risk defaults.